wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Configuration / Settings ==

 To configure the AlphaOmega Captcha & Anti-Spam Filter plugin, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.
+The 'Plugins' menu item is located on the left column of the WordPress Dashboard.

 == Multilanguage Support ==